-Check fifth wheel (lower).
+- Check fifth wheel (lower) to make sure:

-Securely mounted to frame.
+- ▲ It is securely mounted to frame;

-No missing or damaged parts.
+- ▲ There are no missing or damaged parts;

-Enough grease.
+- ▲ There is enough grease; and

-No visible space between upper and lower fifth wheel.
+- There is no visible space between upper and lower fifth wheel;

-Locking jaws around the shank, not the head of kingpin.
-See Figure 6.8.
+- ▲ Locking jaws are around the shank, not the head of kingpin.
+See Figure 6.16; and

-Release arm properly seated and safety latch/lock engaged.
+- Release arm is properly seated and safety latch/ lock engaged.

-Check fifth wheel (upper).
+- Check that fifth wheel (upper):

-Glide plate securely mounted to trailer frame.
+- ▲ Glide plate is securely mounted to trailer frame;

-Kingpin not damaged.
+- ▲ Kingpin is not damaged.

-Air and electric lines to trailer.
+- Air and electric lines to trailer:

-Electrical cord firmly plugged in and secured.
+- ▲ Electrical cord firmly plugged in and secured;

-Air-lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.
+- ▲ Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns; and

-All lines free from damage.
+- ▲ All lines free from damage.

-Sliding fifth wheel.
+- Sliding fifth wheel:

-Slide not damaged or parts missing.
+- ▲ Slide not damaged or parts missing;

-Properly greased.
+- ▲ Properly greased;

-All locking pins present and locked in place.
+- ▲ All locking pins present and locked in place;

-If air powered--no air leaks.
+- ▲ If air powered, no air leaks; and

-Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.
+- ▲ Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.